EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Abstract

 \section{Abstract}

 High-definition (HD) map is crucial for autonomous driving systems.
 Most existing works design map elements detection heads based on the DETR decoder.
-However, the initial queries lack integration with the physical location feature of map elements, and vanilla self-attention entails high computational complexity.
+However, the initial queries lack explicit incorporation of physical positional information, and vanilla self-attention entails high computational complexity.
 Therefore, we propose {\bf{EAN-MapNet}} for {\bf{E}}fficiently constructing HD map using {\bf{A}}nchor {\bf{N}}eighborhoods.
-Firstly, we design query units based on the physical location feature of anchor neighborhoods.
-Non-neighborhood central anchors effectively assist the neighborhood central anchors in fitting to the target points, significantly improving the prediction accuracy.
-Then, we introduce grouped local self-attention ({\bf{GL-SA}}), which innovatively utilizes local queries as the medium for feature interaction, thereby substantially reducing the computational complexity of self-attention while facilitating ample feature interaction among queries.
-On nuScenes dataset, EAN-MapNet achieves a state-of-the-art performance with 63.0 mAP after training for 24 epochs.
-Furthermore, it considerably reduces memory consumption by 8198M compared to the baseline.
+Firstly, we design query units based on the anchor neighborhoods, allowing non-neighborhood central anchors to effectively assist in fitting the neighborhood central anchors to the target points representing map elements.
+Then, we propose grouped local self-attention ({\bf{GL-SA}}) by leveraging the relative instance relationship among the queries.
+This facilitates direct feature interaction among queries of the same instances, while innovatively employing local queries as intermediaries for interaction among queries from different instances.
+Consequently, GL-SA significantly reduces the computational complexity of self-attention while ensuring ample feature interaction among queries.
+On the nuScenes dataset, EAN-MapNet achieves a state-of-the-art performance with 63.0 mAP after training for 24 epochs, surpassing MapTR by 12.7 mAP.
+Furthermore, it considerably reduces memory consumption by 8198M compared to MapTRv2. \keywords{HD map \and neighborhood \and grouped local self-attention}